 Global economic factors have underscored the importance of prudent Public Financial Management (PFM) discipline.
 Efforts to address the impacts of ineffective service delivery, inefficient public service processes and workforce constraints are a strategic imperative for all governments around the world.
 Government good practices include performance driven public service reform programs.
 These programs improve the effectiveness of citizen services through effective capacity and talent management initiatives.

 Civil service reform involves making changes to the structures and processes of government in order to improve efficiency and deliver better outcomes for citizens.
-Pragmatic efforts are required to define and execute budget driven strategies that align government performance with development goals drive economic growth.
+Pragmatic efforts are required to define and execute budget driven strategies that align performance du gouvernement with development goals drive economic growth.
 In addition, performance measures require constant monitoring and evaluation to allow for responsive adjustments and realignment.

 Civil Service Reform and Government Digital Transformation